Depreciation and amortisation

 (i) Current year:

-Due to delay in commencement of projects as compared to approved timelines, some part of the mandatory obligations for few ongoing projects remained unspent as on 31 March 2024.
-The unspent amount of C 6.18 crore would be transferred to a designated Unspent Corporate Social Responsibility Account with scheduled commercial bank in line with the requirement prescribed in the Act.
+Due to delay in commencement of projects as compared to approved timelines, some part of the mandatory obligations for few ongoing projects remained unspent as on 31 March 2025.
+The unspent amount of C 6.24 crore will be transferred to a designated Unspent Corporate Social Responsibility Account with scheduled commercial bank in line with the requirement prescribed in the Act.

 Previous year:

-Due to delay in commencement of projects as compared to approved timelines, some part of the mandatory obligations for few ongoing projects remained unspent as on 31 March 2023.
-The unspent amount of C 20.87 crore would be transferred to a designated Unspent Corporate Social Responsibility Account with scheduled commercial bank in line with the requirement prescribed in the Act.
+Due to delay in commencement of projects as compared to approved timelines, some part of the mandatory obligations for few ongoing projects remained unspent as on 31 March 2024.
+The unspent amount of C 6.18 crore was transferred to a designated Unspent Corporate Social Responsibility Account with scheduled commercial bank in line with the requirement prescribed in the Act.

 Basic EPS is calculated in accordance with Ind AS 33 'Earnings Per Share' by dividing the profit for the year attributable to equity holders of the Company by the weighted average number of equity shares outstanding during the year.
 Diluted EPS is calculated by dividing the profit attributable to equity holders of the Company by the weighted average number of equity shares outstanding during the year plus the weighted average number of equity shares that would be issued on conversion of all the dilutive potential equity shares into equity shares of the Company.

-The Company is engaged primarily in the business of financing and accordingly there are no separate reportable segments as per Ind AS 108 'Operating Segment'.
+The Company is engaged primarily in the business of financing in India and accordingly there are no separate operating segments as per Ind AS 108 dealing with 'Operating Segments'.

 Gratuity plan is funded by the Company.
 Payment for present liability of future payment of gratuity is made to the approved gratuity fund under cash accumulation policy and debt fund.
 Any deficits in plan assets as compared to actuarial liability determined by an actuary are recognised as a liability.